Listen to one of our scientific editorial team members read this article.

 Click here to access more audio articles or subscribe.

-Microscopy by default is a technique that allows us to observe, rather than measure, biological events and make conclusions based on what we see, rather than based on some calculations.
-The topic of this article may therefore seem a little surprising since it deals with the measurements of colocalization.
-While there are situations where you can determine protein colocalization visually, a more accurate confirmation of a mutual distribution of two probes will often be necessary.
+Microscopy, by default, is a technique that allows us to observe, rather than measure, biological events and make conclusions based on what we see rather than on some calculations.

 Why Is a Visual Determination of Colocalization Insufficient?